The Eight Doctors

 The Eight Doctors is a BBC Books original novel written by Terrance Dicks and based on the long-running British science fiction television series Doctor Who.
-It was the first of the Eighth Doctor Adventures range and features the Eighth Doctor and introduces his new companion, Sam Jones.
+It was the first of the Eighth Doctor Adventures range (it was preceded by a novelisation of the 1996 film, but the BBC chose not to consider it to be part of the range) and features the Eighth Doctor and introduces his new companion, Sam Jones.
 The novel takes place immediately after the 1996 television movie.